Review Metrics & Annual Reports

 UCSF has over 2.6 million gross square feet of buildings focused on research.
 These labs are developing life-saving cures to some of the most challenging diseases and debilitating injuries, but the electricity that powers this life-saving research has a shadow side—a carbon footprint.

-• 34 rebates were provided to labs for purchases of ENERGY STAR freezers through the ULT Freezer Rebate Program.
+- Approximately 86 ENERGY STAR ULT freezers were purchased from FY15-19.
 The program helps labs to replace old, energy hogging freezers with new, energy efficient ones.

 Image Source: Noah Berger, Precision Cancer Medicine Building